wusai2333/trib/doc/lab2.md

 Our system is split into two parts.
 The upper part is the Tribbler service.
 The lower part is a general purpose distributed key-value store called "Bin Storage".
-Users' web browsers make AJAX calls to the Tribbler frontends.
-These frontend servers then convert those requests into one or more calls to the bin storage client interface.
+Users' web browsers make AJAX calls to the Tribbler front-ends.
+These front-end servers then convert those requests into one or more calls to the bin storage client interface.
 This interface then uses RPC to talk to one or more of the simple key-value stores that we built in Lab 1.

 Separately, there is also a `keeper` running in the background that maintains the bin storage in a coherent state.
-Both the bin storage clients and the keeper use the same RPC interface (the one developed in Lab 1) to communicate with the backends.
+Both the bin storage clients and the keeper use the same RPC interface (the one developed in Lab 1) to communicate with the back-ends.
 The interface semantics defined in `trib.Storage` should be sufficient to perform all the bin storage tasks without any changes.

 ## Bin Storage

-**Bin Storage** is a distributed key-value system that combines a bunch of `trib.Storage` backends and presents itself as a unified and scalable storage service over the network.
+**Bin Storage** is a distributed key-value system that combines a bunch of `trib.Storage` back-ends and presents itself as a unified and scalable storage service over the network.
 Bin storage service is provided via the `trib.BinStorage` interface.